Need help?

 Can THP reduce the carbon footprint of my plant?

 Thermal hydrolysis can significantly reduce wastewater treatment plants' carbon footprints.
-By enhancing biogas production, it allows for greater energy recovery, reducing reliance on external energy sources.
-Additionally, it reduces the volume of sludge that needs to be transported and disposed of, cutting down on emissions from these processes.
-Overall, thermal hydrolysis helps optimize energy efficiency and contributes to a more sustainable, low-carbon operation.
+By enhancing biogas production, it allows for greater energy recovery, reducing reliance on external fossil energy sources.
+Additionally, it reduces the volume of biosolids that need to be transported.
+When further thermal processing, such as drying or incineration, is required, the energy demand decreases significantly.
+Overall, thermal hydrolysis helps optimise energy efficiency and contributes to a more sustainable, low-carbon operation.

-How can the biosolids or final sludge product of THP be reused?
+How can the biosolids or final product of THP be reused?

-The reuse of biosolids or sludge in general occurs via one of two methods: land application or thermal processing such as sludge incineration or pyrolysis. .
-Land application reuses biosolids either as biofertiliser or as a medium for landscaping, reclamation or restoration.
+The reuse of biosolids occurs via one of two methods: land application or thermal processing such as drying, incineration or pyrolysis.
+Land application reuses biosolids either as soil improver or fertiliser or as a medium for landscaping, reclamation or restoration.
 Methods like incineration, on the other hand, can use biosolids as fuel or feedstock for cement production.
-The municipality's rules for biosolids reuse will often dictate or affect which option the plant chooses.
+National regulations for biosolids reuse and local land availability often determine which option the plant chooses.

 Got more questions?